What is guerrilla marketing?

 Both commandos and guerrillas are skilled fighters who employ unconventional tactics to achieve their goals.

-However, commandos tend to be highly trained specialists who operate within the framework of a larger military organization, whereas guerrillas are often members of disaffected groups operating independently from any larger political or military entity.
+However, commandos tend to be highly trained specialists who operate within the framework of a larger military organization.
+In contrast, guerrillas are often members of disaffected groups operating independently from any larger political or military entity.

 Commandos usually have access to better training, equipment, and resources than their guerrilla counterparts.
 Ultimately, commandos and guerrillas represent two distinct forms of warfare that require very different training and skills.